 Recovery times vary from person to person, but most patients can expect to spend the first week resting at home.
 Most are ready to return to work by the second week depending on the occupation.
 Patients are mobile and out of bed by the first postoperative day, however, it is important to avoid activities which may raise your blood pressure during the first two weeks.
 If you are taking pain medications, driving should be avoided, and this usually commences around the start of the second week also.
 Most patients return to social activities around the third week after their procedure.
 Vigorous physical activity or exercise can be resumed in 4 to 6 weeks.

-Dr. Davis and his staff sees his patients frequently and regularly after their face lift procedures.
-Healing properly and well is as important as the operative procedure toward achieving an excellent result.
+Dr. Davis and his staff see his patients frequently and regularly after their facelift procedures.
+Healing well and properly is as important as the operative procedure, towards achieving an excellent result.
 Dr. Davis is committed to excellent patient care and is always available for any future needs or questions that may arise.